ivanajovanovic/UQEF-Dynamic/README.md

-# Forward Uncertainty Quantification of the Larsim Water Balance Model
+# Software tool for Efficient Forward Uncertainty Quantification of Dynamical Models

 This repository contains code for performing forward uncertainty quantification of the Larsim Model.